Skip to main content

-Fundamentals of variables in JavaScript, how they work, their scope, and best practices for using them in your code.
-Whether you are a beginner or an experienced developer, this guide will provide you with valuable insights into working with JavaScript variables.
+JavaScript variables are fundamental building blocks of any web application.
+In this guide, we cover how they work, their scope, and best practices for using them in your code.
+Whether you are a beginner or an experienced developer, you will gain valuable insights into working with variables and constants.

 What are Variables in JavaScript?